How to Create and Manage Rate Cards at your Creative Agency

 3. Markup the final cost by 20%

-Common challenges with managing rates
+Common challenges with managing agency rates

-As illustrated above, setting up an agency rate card can be straightforward and easy.
+As illustrated above, setting up an advertising agency rate card can be straightforward and easy.
 But managing them and doing it well, isn’t quite as simple.
-Many agencies struggle to manage rate cards over time.
+Many creative agencies struggle to manage rate cards over time.
 Make sure to watch out for the following challenges associated with managing rates:

 1. Not Following the rate card

-Agencies love pleasing their clients and often do so by offering “ad-hoc” pricing for creative services.
+Creative agencies love pleasing their clients and often do so by offering “ad-hoc” pricing for creative services.
 While this may make clients happy and help agencies win a potential deal, off-the-cuff pricing can later eat into agency profitability and likely open the doors to client over-servicing, an extremely common but highly unprofitable practice in the creative industry.
 Stand by your rate card and be clear on what you offer.
 Steering away from your rate card for a client should really be reserved for select circumstances.

 2. Everyone has a different rate card

 If we’re being honest, agencies are certainly known for their creativity.
 Not so much for their ability to keep things organized.
-Working in or running an agency is no easy business and sometimes things can get chaotic (chaotic enough that we forget to often update our teams on important process updates).
+Working in or running a creative agency is no easy business and sometimes things can get chaotic (chaotic enough that we forget to often update our teams on important process updates).
 Rate cards are no different.
 It is likely that we each passing year, and sometimes during special circumstances such as COVID-19, you adjust the rates of your agency’s services.
-These adjustments may happen overnight and especially if your processes are manual, it’s possible that not everyone in your agency gets an updated version of your rate card.
+These adjustments may happen overnight and especially if your processes are manual, it’s possible that not everyone in your agency gets an updated version of your agency rate card.

-If you have agency management software, you should be able to update your new rates quickly in the system and this serves as a way for everyone to have central access to your updated rate cards.
+If you have agency management software, you should be able to update your new rates quickly in the system and this serves as a way for everyone to have central access to your updated agency rate cards.
 You don’t have to worry about folks accessing an old document.
 A single update in the system should update the rates for everyone!

 3. Not reviewing & updating rates yearly

-Keeping up with frequent changes in your rate cards might be hard but on the other end of the spectrum lies another common challenge – not updating rate cards regularly enough!
+Keeping up with frequent changes in your agency rate cards might be hard but on the other end of the spectrum lies another common challenge – not updating rate cards regularly enough!

 As a rule of thumb, update your rate cards on an annual basis, if not more frequently, to ensure you are still profitable and remain competitive in the market.